Author of The Blackout Book and the online course Bloom Where You’re Planted

 - You are preserving your intelligence by refusing to ingest food doused in chemicals.
 The pesticides that are liberally sprayed on food crops have been proven to lop off IQ points.

 - You are nourishing your body by feeding yourself real food.
 Real food, unpasteurized, un-irradiated, with all of the nutrients intact, will provide you with a strong immune system and lower your risk of many chronic diseases.
 As well, you won’t be eating the toxic additives that affect your body detrimentally.

 - You are not participating in funding Big Food, Big Agri, and Big Pharma when you grow your own food.
 Every bite of food that is NOT purchased via the grocery store is representative of money that does NOT go into the pockets of these companies who are interested only in their bottom lines.
 Those industries would be delighted if everyone was completely reliant on them.

-- You are not susceptible to the control mechanisms and threats.
-If you are able to provide for yourself, you need give no quarter to those who would hold the specter of hunger over your head.
+- You are not susceptible to control mechanisms and threats.
+If you are able to provide for yourself, you need to give no quarter to those who would hold the specter of hunger over your head.
 You don’t have to rely on anyone else to feed your family.

 Consider every bite of food that you grow for your family to be an act of rebellion.

 - If you live in the suburbs, plant every square inch of your yard.
 Grow things vertically.
 Use square foot gardening methods.
 Make lovely beds of vegetables in the front yard.
 Extend your growing seasons by using greenhouses and cold frames.
 This way you can grow more than one crop per year in a limited amount of space.
 Use raised bed gardening techniques like lasagna gardening to create rich soil.
 If you have problems with your local government or HOA, go to the alternative media and plead your case in front of millions of readers.
 We’ve got your back!
 Here are some tips for stealth gardening.